arachsys/montage/docs/files/structure.md

       - `0x20`, `0x40`, `0x80` are unused
   - 2 bytes category bitmask

-One or more bits are set in the category bitmask corresponding to the categories of parts contained in the performance: `0x0001` = Piano, `0x0002` = Keyboard, `0x0004` = Organ, etc.
+One or more bits are set in the [category bitmask](categories) corresponding to the categories of parts contained in the performance: `0x0001` = Piano, `0x0002` = Keyboard, `0x0004` = Organ, etc.

-The zero-terminated name string contains the category and subcategory of the first part as a decimal integer followed by a ':' and the name of that part, for example "`66:FM Hybrid Bass`".
+The zero-terminated name string contains the [numeric category and subcategory](categories) of the first part followed by a ':' and the name of that part, for example "`66:FM Hybrid Bass`".
 This is identical to the _category:name_ string in the performance data for that part.

 The zero-terminated title string contains the unprefixed name of the performance itself, for example "`FM Hybrid Bass`".
 Both this name and the